Fliplet/fliplet-cli/README.md

 // Get the data of a widget instance, given the instance id Object|null Fliplet.Widget.getData(id)

+// Opens a widget provider
+Promise<> Fliplet.Widget.open('packageName', options)

+// Notify the parent widget about a body height changr Fliplet.Widget.autosize()

 // Get the list of pages of the app the widget belongs to Promise<> Fliplet.Pages.get()

 // Makes an API request to the Fliplet APIs
 Promise<> Fliplet.API.request({ method, url, data })
 ```

+The full list of methods available can be found on the source code of [fliplet-core](https://api.fliplet.com/assets/fliplet-core/1.0/core.js).

 You can see an example of how those functions are used in the default [interface.js](https://github.com/Fliplet/fliplet-cli/blob/master/widget-template/js/interface.js) template of your widget.